lanl/FEHM/README.md

 	This requires that you have Visual Studio installed along with Fortran extensions enabled.

-	1. Using your File Explorer, navigate to the location where you downloaded FEHM.
+	1. Using your File Explorer, navigate to the location where you downloaded `FEHM`.
-	2. Navigate to `FEHM/src/PC/`
-	3. Double click on the `.vfproj` file.
+	2. Double click on the `.vfproj` file.
 You may need to manually select Visual Studio as the correct program to run it.
 This will open Visual Studio with the file listed under the Solution Explorer.
-	4. Make sure the "Release" and "x64" are selected in the drop downs on the menu bar and then click "Start".
-This will create an executable in the `/src/x64/release` directory.
+	3. Make sure the "Release" and "x64" are selected in the drop downs on the menu bar and that (IFORT) is shown on the Solution Explorer, then click "Start".
+This will create an executable in the `FEHM/x64/release` directory.

+> [!NOTE]
+> Windows Users - Using IFORT may give a deprecation warning in Visual Studio.
+It is safe to ignore this message.
+FEHM runs best with IFORT and using IFX may give unpredicatble results.

 ### Test FEHM ###